CtrlK

 Completeness

-The 'when' is explicitly stated ('Use when receiving code review feedback, before implementing suggestions'), but the 'what' is essentially missing - it describes the approach/philosophy but not the actual capabilities or actions the skill performs.
+The 'when' is explicitly addressed ('Use when receiving code review feedback, before implementing suggestions, especially if feedback seems unclear or technically questionable').
+However, the 'what' is essentially absent — it describes what NOT to do but never states what the skill actually does or produces.

 2 / 3